KPMP/garden-data/IMC-ome-tif-conversion/README.md

 The `directory` variable should be adjusted for each folder you want to run this script on.

 ## Usage
+Install the packages in the requirements.txt file `pip3 install -r requirements.txt`

 Currently this takes in two files.
 1. txt file with the channel names and the like
 2. tif file from IMC